 Since his full identity could now be easily uncovered, many are afraid that the army wanted to glorify the "ordinary" soldier without fully considering the consequences, such as the hundreds of Facebook commenters calling to slash his throat.

-in which Palestinians were killed by Israeli soldiers did not receive such personal media coverage - on the contrary.
+And indeed, former incidents in which Palestinians were killed by Israeli soldiers did not receive such personal media coverage - on the contrary.
 Even in the rare cases that a profile article is issued about one particular soldier, it is almost always anonymous.